dovjas/GetCountryData/README.md

 # GetCountryData

-Get Countries data from https://restcountries.com by using Fetch
+Get Country data from https://restcountries.com by using Fetch